-Facebook forecast for slowing growth, rising expenses sends stock down 22 percent
+Facebook stock falls 24 percent on forecast for slowing growth, rising expenses

-(Reuters) - Facebook Inc on Wednesday warned revenue growth would slow in the second half of the year and said that expenses would grow faster than revenue next year, sending shares down as much as 22 percent over concerns about the impact of privacy issues on the social media company’s business.
+(Reuters) - Facebook Inc’s stock fell as much as 24 percent after hours on Wednesday over concerns about the impact of privacy issues on the social media company’s business, with executives warning that revenue growth would slow and expenses would rise.

+The plummeting stock price wiped out about $150 billion in market capitalization in under two hours.

 The company had cautioned investors to expect a big jump in costs because of efforts to address concerns about poor handling of users’ privacy and to better monitor what users post.
 Total expenses in the second quarter surged to $7.4 billion, up 50 percent compared with a year ago.